Andal: History

 According to literary and religious tradition, Periyalvar, originally called Vishnuchithan, was a devotee of Vishnu.
 Childless, he prayed to Vishnu for a child.
-One day, he found a girl (later named Andal) under a Tulasi plant in the garden inside Srivilliputhur Andal Temple.
-She was considered an avatara of Bhumi herself, as well as an incarnation of Lakshmi.
-He named the child Gothai, who grew up as a devotee of Krishna, an avatara of Vishnu.
+One day, he found a girl (later named Andal) under a tulasi plant in the garden inside Srivilliputhur Andal Temple.
+He named the child Kotai, who grew up as a devotee of Krishna, an avatar of Vishnu.

-Gothai is believed to have worn a garland before dedicating it to the presiding god of the temple.
+Kotai is believed to have worn a garland before dedicating it to the presiding god of the temple.
 Upon finding this out, Periyalvar reproached her.
 Vishnu appeared in his dream and asked him to dedicate only the garland worn by Andal to him because when the new garland was put on Vishnu's idol, it fell down but when the garland was worn by Andal, Vishnu turned into gold.
-The girl Godhai was thus named Andal and was referred to as "Chudikodutha Sudarkodi", meaning the woman who wore and gave her garland to Vishnu.
+The girl Kotai was thus named Andal and was referred to as "Chudikodutha Sudarkodi", meaning the woman who wore and gave her garland to Vishnu.
 Periyalvar took Andal to the Ranganathaswamy Temple in Srirangam where Andal was reunited with Vishnu as his bride.
-The practice is followed during modern times when the garland of Andal from Srivilliputhur Andal Temple is sent to Venkateshvara Temple, Tirumala and Padmavati Temple on Garudotsavam during the Tamil month of Purattaasi (September – October) and Kallalagar Sundaravalli Koyil during Chitra Pournami.
+The practice is followed during modern times when the garland of Andal from Srivilliputhur Andal Temple is sent to Venkateshvara Temple, Tirumala and Padmavati Temple on Garudotsavam during the Tamil month of Purattasi (September – October) and Kallalagar Sundaravalli Koyil during Chitra Pournami.
 Andal is also called as Nachiyar or Andal Nachiyar.

-Godhai was brought up by Periyalvar in an atmosphere of love and devotion.
+Kotai was brought up by Periyalvar in an atmosphere of love and devotion.
 As she grew into a beautiful maiden, her fervor for Vishnu grew to the extent that she decided to marry only Vishnu himself.
 As time passed, her resolve strengthened and she thought constantly about marrying Ranganatha (the reclining form of Vishnu on Shesha) of Srirangam in Tiruchirapalli.
-It was at Srirangam where Vishnu as Ranganatha as Rangamannar married Lakshmi as Bhumi as Andal.
+It was at Srirangam where Vishnu as Ranganatha as Ranganatha married Lakshmi as Bhumi as Andal.
 Andal is credited with two great Tamil works, Tiruppavai and Nachiyar Tirumoli, which are still recited by devotees during the winter festival season of Margali.

-In Tamil Nadu and Puducherry, Andal is remembered for her pure love and devotion.
-In the Tiruppavai, Andal, as a Gopi in Ayarpadi (Vrindavana), emphasizes that the ultimate goal of life is to seek surrender and refuge at Vishnu's feet.
-Ranganatha of Srirangam married Ranganayaki as Andal, both of whom miraculously went to Vaikuntha, the highest heaven.
+In the Tiruppavai, Andal, as a gopi in Ayarpadi (Vrindavana), emphasizes that the ultimate goal of life is to seek surrender and refuge at Vishnu's feet.
+Ranganatha of Srirangam married Ranganayaki as Andal, both of whom miraculously went to Vaikuntha, the abode of Vishnu.
 Her birthday is celebrated as Adi Puram during the Adi month and her wedding day and subsequent ascension is celebrated as Panguni Uthiram in the Panguni month.